Blane245/lane-db/readme.md

 The apiary file in the lane-db-test repository defines the REST structure for this app https://github.com/Blane245/lane-db-test
 # TODOs
-* https protocol is not working
-* Github pull request and issues is not working
+* Github pull request and issues is not working in VS Code